animatlabs/workflow-forge/docs/extensions/index.md

 - After resume, a fresh execution is attempted with retries (policy).
 - If resume or execution ultimately fails, the last exception is surfaced to the caller.

-##### Using Resilience With Recovery (Unified Experience)
+##### Using resilience with recovery

-You can combine base Resilience retry middleware with Recovery for a unified experience.
-The retry middleware handles transient failures during a single run; Recovery resumes from the last checkpoint across runs.
+You can combine base Resilience retry middleware with Recovery: retries cover transient failures inside one run, while Recovery picks up from the last checkpoint across runs.

 ```csharp
 using WorkflowForge.Extensions.Resilience;